membrane/api-gateway/distribution/examples/websocket-intercepting/README.md

 To run the example execute the following steps:

-1. Start Membrane Service proxy by running the `service-proxy.[bat|sh]` in this folder
+1. Start Membrane Service proxy by running the `api-gateway.[bat|sh]` in this folder

 2. Look at the console window and wait until "Membrane ... up and running!".
 This window will remain open